-Niclas Hellman joined the Department of Accounting in 1990 and holds a PhD from the Stockholm School of Economics (2000).
-Since 2011, he is acting holder of the Handelsbanken Chair in Accounting.
-Niclas is currently working on projects investigating the effectiveness of goodwill impairment tests, financial reporting in extractive industries, international transfer pricing post-BEPS, and accounting choice in private firms in response to regulatory changes (IFRS for SMEs).
+Niclas Hellman joined the Department of Accounting at SSE in 1990 and, since 2011, he is acting holder of the Handelsbanken Chair in Accounting.
+Niclas is currently working on research projects investigating financial reporting in extractive industries, accounting choice in private firms in response to regulatory changes (IFRS for SMEs), climate-related risk disclosures, and international transfer pricing post-BEPS.
 Niclas teaches accounting and financial statement analysis courses in bachelor and master programs at SSE.
-He is also a member of the European Financial Reporting Advisory Group (EFRAG) Academic Panel.
+He is also a member of the European Financial Reporting Advisory Group (EFRAG) Academic Panel and the Swedish Inspectorate of Auditors Examination Council.
 Niclas was a member of the Swedish Accounting Standards Board (Bokföringsnämnden) during 2008-2016 (Vice Chairman 2011-2016).

 3310 Accounting and Financial Statement Analysis (Course Director)

-NDH306 Retail Accounting and Financial Management (Course Director)631 Financial Reporting and Financial Markets (Course Director)
+NDH306 Retail Accounting and Financial Management (Course Director)

 Executive Education Programs